ricky-kiva/ctnr-exc-intro-fso/README.md

     - `image`: declares which image to use
     - `build`: location of the Dockerfile if the declared image is not found online
     - `ports`: declares list of ports to publish
+    - `volumes`: declares list of file/directory bindings in local machine to container